-Active Directory, which is short for AD, is a directory service on Windows Standard Server, Windows Enterprise Server, and Windows Datacenter Server.
-(Active Directory cannot run on the Windows Web Server, but it can manage the computers running the Windows Web Server.)
-Active Directory stores information about objects on the network and makes this information easy for administrators and users to find and use.
-Active Directory uses a structured data store as the basis for a logical, hierarchical organization of directory information.
+Active Directory (AD), is a directory service on Windows Standard Server, Windows Enterprise Server, and Windows Datacenter Server.
+(AD cannot run on Windows Web Server, but it can manage the computers running Windows Web Server.)
+AD stores information about objects on the network and makes this information easy for administrators and users to find and use.
+AD uses a structured data store as the basis for a logical, hierarchical organization of directory information.

 This section describes how to use Windows Server 2012 R2 to create a domain server.

-- When you configure an AD domain information during the DB instance creation, do not configure or disable Group Policy Object (GPO) for your domain controller server.
-Otherwise, the DB instance creation will fail.
+- When you configure an AD domain information during the DB instance creation, do not configure or disable Group Policy Object (GPO) for your domain controller server, or the DB instance creation will fail.

-- If GPO is required, you need to buy an ECS and set up a new domain controller server with GPO disabled.
+- If GPO is required, buy an ECS and set up a new domain controller server with GPO disabled.
 Then, establish trust between your domain controller server and the new domain controller server.
 For details, contact customer service.

 - Install an AD domain controller.

-- In Server Manager, choose Manage > Add Roles and Features.
+- Open Server Manager and choose Manage > Add Roles and Features.